Peter Collingwood

 Peter Trevor Collingwood (6 May 1920 – 23 September 2016) was an English-born actor who appeared in theatre roles, films, miniseries and serials from 1938 to 2003 in his native England and Australia.
 Collingwood was known for his portrayal of judges, military men and upper-crust befuddled types.
 He was also a playwright.

-Biography

 Early life

 Collingwood was born in Kent(some sources give, Farnham, Surrey), England on 6 May 1920.
+He initially studied at the Royal Naval College, Dartmouth.
+During the Second World War, he also served in the British Navy including on the Greek submarine Matrozos as liaison officer, but was discharged due to eye sight problems.

 He enrolled in the Embassy School of Acting at the Embassy Theatre, London, in 1937.
 His first professional acting job was in Wang Shifu's Chinese play The Western Chamber at London's Torch Theatre in 1938.